-Sal Khan, an education pioneer who took upper-level mathematics courses at the University of New Orleans as a high school student, holds three degrees from MIT and an MBA from Harvard, and founded the free online Khan Academy, says that a virtual environment cannot fully replace the value of some in-person learning.
+Sal Khan, an American education pioneer who took upper-level mathematics courses at the University of New Orleans as a high school student, holds three degrees from MIT and an MBA from Harvard, and founded the free online Khan Academy, says that a virtual environment cannot fully replace the value of some in-person learning.

 In an interview aired on EdSource’s “This Week in California Education” podcast (8/3/20), Khan says that he has “huge concerns” about the feasibility of offering an entire school curriculum on such a large scale.
 He said, “for most students, especially for younger students, distance learning … should not be viewed as a substitute for a really rich physical experience.”

 However, he said that a full-time distance learning curriculum can work for older students — mostly for the “unusually motivated or precocious students.”
 He added that direct online instruction, especially for younger children, should be broken down into 20 or 30 minute chunks, rather than two-hour blocks.
 Also, at a minimum, students should participate in three to five 30-minute “touch points” each week that are as interactive as possible.

 Teachers should use techniques to “pull students out of the screen” and encourage them to participate.
 To do that, students should be given interesting tasks, and teachers should promote “Socratic dialog,” by polling students with questions like “What is your point of view?”
 Students could then be assigned to break out groups to discuss or debate among themselves.